scaleway/terraform-provider-scaleway/docs/data-sources/lb.md

 In addition to all above arguments, the following attributes are exported:

-- `reverse` - The reverse domain associated with this IP.
+- `reverse` - The reverse domain associated with the IP of the LB.

 - `organization_id` - (Defaults to [provider](../index.md#organization_id) `organization_id`) The ID of the organization the LB IP is associated with.